 Samantha Ahdoot, MD

 Dr. Ahdoot has been Board Certified with the American Board of Pediatrics and a Fellow of the American Academy of Pediatrics (AAP) since 2002.
 She joined Pediatric Associates of Alexandria in 2003.
 She is an Assistant Professor of Pediatrics at Virginia Commonwealth University School of Medicine, Inova Campus, as well as Attending Physician at Inova Alexandria and Fairfax Hospitals.
-Dr. Ahdoot serves as the Chair of the Pediatric Department of Alexandria Hospital, and has been recognized in multiple editions of the Washingtonian Magazine's Best Doctors magazine, most recently in 2018.
+Dr. Ahdoot served as the Chair of the Pediatric Department of Alexandria Hospital, and has been recognized in multiple editions of the Washingtonian and Northern Virginia Magazine's Best Doctors magazines.

-Dr Ahdoot is a Board Member of the Virginia Chapter of the American Academy of Pediatrics, representing Northern Virginia.
+Dr Ahdoot is a Board Member of the Virginia Chapter of the American Academy of Pediatrics.
 She is proud to be working to advance initiatives that protect the health and well-being of children in our state.

-Dr. Ahdoot is a member of the Executive Committee of the AAP’s Council on Environmental Health.
-She is a spokesperson for the AAP on climate change impacts on children, and presented at the Expert Consultation on the Effects of Climate Change on Children’s Health for the President’s Task Force on Children’s Environmental Health in July 2014.
-She is lead author of the AAP’s Policy Statement on Climate Change and Children’s Health, published in November 2015.
+Dr. Ahdoot served as a member of the Executive Committee of the AAP’s Council on Environmental Health.
+She is a spokesperson for the AAP on climate change impacts on children, and was lead author of their Policy Statement on Climate Change and Children’s Health, published in November 2015.
+She is Chair and Cofounder of Virginia Clinicians for Climate Action.

 Dr. Ahdoot is an active member of the Alexandria Community, and has served on the City's Early Childhood and Environmental Policy Commissions.
 In 2011 she received the City of Alexandria’s Ellen Pickering Environmental Excellence Award for her work creating an elementary school environmental program and large community garden within the City of Alexandria.